tmatofa/quickstart-eks-cdk-python/README.md

 1. Find and replace `https://github.com/aws-quickstart/quickstart-eks-cdk-python.git` with the address to your GitHub fork in [cluster-codebuild/EKSCodeBuildStack.template.json](https://github.com/aws-quickstart/quickstart-eks-cdk-python/blob/main/cluster-codebuild/EKSCodeBuildStack.template.json)
 1. (Only if you are not using the main branch) Find and replace `main` with the name of your branch.
 1. Go to the the console for the CloudFormation service in the AWS Console and deploy your updated [cluster-codebuild/EKSCodeBuildStack.template.json](https://github.com/aws-quickstart/quickstart-eks-cdk-python/blob/main/cluster-codebuild/EKSCodeBuildStack.template.json)
+1. Go to the CodeBuild console, click on the Build project that starts with `EKSCodeBuild`, and then click the Start build button.
+1. (Optional) You can click the Tail logs button to follow along with the build process

+**_NOTE:_** This also enables a GitOps pattern where changes merged to the cluster-bootstrap folder on the branch mentioned (main by default) will re-trigger this CodeBuild to do another `npx cdk deploy` via web hook.

 ## Additional Documentation
 - [Deploy and connect to the Bastion](https://github.com/aws-quickstart/quickstart-eks-cdk-python/bastion.md)